Three Disqualifications of Bavinck’s Ethics:

 - A formalist metaphysics of human/divine relationship through rationalist awareness of organicism,

-- Rooted in a misread tradition of historicism (Reformation as dogma rather than intervening kinesthetic poiesis),
+- Rooted in a misread tradition of historicism (Reformation as dogmatic reserve rather than intervening kinesthetic poiesis),

 - Leading to practical inertia from inwardness (eschatological passivity, misdirected mission, and ethics unfocused from deontological virtue activated in community).